rivera-bl/dotfiles/nvim/README.md

   - [ ] lualine
   - [ ] vim/functions
   - [ ] vim/plugins
+  - [ ] fix lsp not getting cmp_lsp settings
+    - ?may have to move cmp_lsp to lsp file
   - [ ] ?function to read recursively all the config files
 - [ ] structure README's,
   - one for each package and one for the main project